wultra/powerauth-mobile-sdk/docs/Migration-from-1.3-to-1.4.md

   - The `PA2SupportedBiometricAuthentication` enumeration is no longer available.
 Use `PA2BiometricAuthenticationType` as a replacement.
   - The `PA2Keychain.addValue(Data, forKey: String, useBiometry: Bool)` method is no longer available.
 Use `addValue(Data, forKey: String, access: PA2KeychainItemAccess)` as a replacement.
   - The `PA2Keychain.addValue(Data, forKey: String, useBiometry: Bool, completion:)` method is no longer available.
 Use `addValue(Data, forKey: String, access: PA2KeychainItemAccess, completion:)` as a replacement.

+- _Version 1.4.4+:_ Added support for `tvOS` and `macCatalyst` platforms.
+This change has the following implications to SDK integration:
+  - CocoaPods tool version `1.10+` is required.
+  - CocoaPods integration now uses precompiled `XCFrameworks` as binary artifacts, so be careful in case that your SDK integration has whole `Pods` folder added to the git source control.